 Lorraine Paskett has served as a director of our Company since December 2021.
 Ms. Paskett has served as the Vice President at AES Corporation since April 2021 where she oversees all external policy and market rule development matters in California which include supporting a transition from fossil energy to renewable and zero carbon energy resources, renewable energy developments, energy storage, and future opportunities for advanced fuels.
 Before AES Corporation, Ms. Paskett founded Cambridge LCF Group, LLC, where she served from June 2012 to April 2021.
 Cambridge LCF Group, LLC provided strategic advice for companies in the gas and electric sectors with a focus on advanced fuels and climate.
 Prior to that, Ms. Paskett served in various positions (notably at PG&E, First Solar and LADWP) as well as holding government positions.
-From December 2015 to January 2020, Ms. Paskett served on the Metropolitan Water District board of directors representing the City of Los Angeles and served on the board of directors for the California State Senate.
+From December 2015 to January 2020, Ms. Paskett served on the Metropolitan Water District board of directors representing the City of Los Angeles and served on the board of directors for the California Hydrogen Business Council, and was a Highspeed Rail Authority Commissioner, representing the California State Senate.
 Ms. Paskett holds a bachelor's degree in Political Science from CSU Sacramento and a juris doctorate degree from McGeorge School of Law.